Oceania Sirena deck plans

 - Penthouse-Vista-Owner suite bathrooms will be enlarged and upgraded with Carrara marble, onyx and polished granite tops.

 Ship's 2016 drydock refurbishment (35-day refit, March-April) cost around USD 50 million.
-The remodeled ship has all its outdoor deck spaces and cabin balconies covered with top-quality teak, and features custom-made tiles, luxury china (Villeroy&Boch), silver flatware (Christofle) and crystal (Riedel), plus the traditional for all Oceania vessels large collection of artworks displayed throughout the ship.
+The remodelled ship has all its outdoor deck spaces and cabin balconies covered with top-quality teak and features custom-made tiles, luxury china (Villeroy&Boch), silver flatware (Christofle) and crystal (Riedel), plus the traditional for all Oceania vessels large collection of artworks displayed throughout the ship.

-- During the drydock, all Owners and Vista suite accommodations were updated with colorful artwork, plush carpeting, dark walnut furniture finishes.
+- During the drydock, all Owners and Vista suite accommodations were updated with colourful artwork, plush carpeting, dark walnut furniture finishes.

 - All Owners Suites received custom-made furnishings, Oceania's signature luxury beds, renovated bathrooms, teak balconies.

 - All Vista Suites had their bathrooms upgraded with marble touches and teak balconies.

 - All cabins were renovated with new furnishings, luxury bedding, artworks.

 - Suite categories Owner, Penthouse and Vista were redesigned and upgraded with marble bathrooms with larger showers.